edison-r/S2-ecommerce/README.md

-# 🛒 JavaScript | e-commerce and form validation
+# SPRINT 2 🛒 - e-commerce and form validation

 This is a front-end project focused on building a shopping cart experience and a responsive **checkout form** with custom **JavaScript validation**, created as part of my learning process.